 Detections associated with a device on the map appear around the circle as animated pulses, known as detection markers.
 The color of the pulse is red if the device is the offender and teal if the device is the victim of the detection.
 The participant status also appears on the device label.

-Click a circle with a detection marker to view and navigate to associated detections or the device Overview page.
-Risk scores appear on Reveal(x) systems only.
+Click a circle with a detection marker to view and navigate to associated detections or the Device Overview page.

 If detection markers do not appear on your activity maps as expected, detection markers might be disabled.
 You can enable or disable detection markers from the User menu.